 - Exposure to dust from work

-Mr. Doe’s chest x-ray showed the classic signs of chronic COPD which include hyperexpansion, dark lung fields, and a narrow heart.
+The patient’s chest x-ray showed classic signs of chronic COPD, which include hyperexpansion, dark lung fields, and a narrow heart.

-His ABG results also indicate that COPD is present because the interpretation shows compensated respiratory acidosis with mild hypoxemia.
+Furthermore, the patient’s ABG results indicate COPD is present because the interpretation reveals compensated respiratory acidosis with mild hypoxemia.
 Compensated blood gases indicate an issue that has been present for an extended period of time.

-A series of pulmonary function tests (PFT) could be ordered to assess the patient’s lung volumes and capacities.
-This would help confirm the diagnosis of COPD and tell you how severe the condition is.
+A series of pulmonary function tests (PFT) would be useful for assessing the patient’s lung volumes and capacities.
+This would help confirm the diagnosis of COPD and inform you of the severity.

-It is acceptable to start with a nasal cannula at 1-2 L/min, however, it is often recommended to use an air-entrainment mask on COPD patients in order to provide an exact FiO2.
+It’s acceptable to start with a nasal cannula at 1-2 L/min.
+However, it’s often recommended to use an air-entrainment mask on COPD patients in order to provide an exact FiO2.

-Either way, you want to start with the lowest FiO2 possible and titrate from there based on how the patient responds to the oxygen that is being delivered.
+Either way, you should start with the lowest possible FiO2 that can maintain adequate oxygenation and titrate based on the patient’s response.

-The patient’s condition clearly appears to be getting worse due to an increased work of breathing.
-The latest ABG results confirmed this with a PaCO2 that is increasing and a PaO2 that is decreasing.
+The patient has an increased work of breathing, and their condition is clearly getting worse.
+The latest ABG results confirmed this with an increased PaCO2 and a PaO2 that is decreasing.

 This indicates that the patient needs further assistance with both ventilation and oxygenation.